• WORK

 built surface: 3140 m2

-The project unifies different types of dwellings, ranging from compact duplexes to large flats, in a radiator-like shape that allows optimal natural lighting and crossed ventilation in all the units, despite the general thickness of the building.
+The project unifies different types of dwellings, ranging from compact duplexes to large flats, in a radiator-like shape that allows optimal natural lighting and natural air ventilation in all units, despite the unusual overall depth of the building.

 O3 HOUSE